Oscar Leeser: Early life and education

 Oscar Leeser was born in Chihuahua, Mexico.
 In 1967.
 At the age of 9, he arrived in El Paso along with his six siblings.
 He graduated from Coronado High School in El Paso, Texas.
 Leeser worked alongside his father Arthur Leeser for 31 years at the Hyundai dealership in El Paso.
 Leeser's mother, Rhoberta was well known for saying "My Oscar, he's such a good boy" in the dealership's commercials.

 Religion

 Leeser is Jewish.
 His family is buried at Temple Mount Sinai Cemetery.

 Career

-Business and philanthropy
+Business

 Following graduation from high school, Leeser began his career in the auto industry, working with several dealerships in El Paso for over three decades.
 Leeser was given a career opportunity in 2001, when he became president and dealer operator of Hyundai of El Paso.
 He had turned a local store that was only selling 15 cars a month into the number one overall dealer in El Paso.
 His store also became the number one Hyundai dealer in the South Central Region and ninth in the United States for Hyundai dealers.